Part I: Area data

-- What is the class range for Prince George?
+- What is the class range for Prince Rupert?

-- Does the circle/square for Prince George match the circle in the Table of Contents for that class range?
+- Does the circle/square for Prince Rupert match the circle in the Table of Contents for that class range?

-- What is the class range for Fort Nelson?
+- What is the class range for Quesnel?

-- Again, does the circle for Fort Nelson on the map match the circle in the Table of Contents for that class range?
+- Again, does the circle for Quesnel on the map match the circle in the Table of Contents for that class range?

 Graduated Symbols (range graded symbols) select one symbol size for the entire range of values for each class, and as a result, you cannot determine the magnitude of individual town/city values from the map symbol, you can only match the town/city symbol on the map to a class range.

-- Change the symbology method to Proportional, Value field to 16_11, Unit to unknown and Min Value to 20.
+- Change the method to Proportional, Value field to Students, Unit to unknown and Min Value to 20.

 Proportional symbols (graduated symbols) precisely represent the magnitude of the value.

-Let’s examine the rest of the Northern towns and cities again:
+Let’s examine all the BC towns and cities again: